407pilot/verus-pi/README.md

 No, you should not just pull it and trust it.

 Build your own image.
 Verify your own binaries.
 Do not outsource trust when it comes to crypto infrastructure.

+## Buy me a coffee

+If you found this useful please consider sending some VerusCoin my way: RC1FuQUmhwWDV3fL3DzPpc79rssBKuLaSu